littlebunch/graphql-rs/README.md

 DATABASE_URL=mysql://user:userpassword@localhost/bfpd
 GRAPHIQL_URL=http://localhost:8080/graphql
 ```
-Then run the server from the project root (the path where cargo.toml is located) if you are building:
+Then run the server from the project root (the path where cargo.toml is located):
 ```
-cargo run --bin graphql-rs
+./target/release/graphql-rs
 ```
 or start a Docker instance:
 ```